DeepRegNet/DeepReg/docs/source/contributing/demo.md

 ## Pre-trained model

-- A pre-trained model _must_ be available for downloading, with github.com/DeepRegNet/deepreg-model-zoo being preferred for the storing the models.
-  Please contact the Dev Team for access;
+- A pre-trained model _must_ be available for downloading, with github.com/DeepRegNet/deepreg-model-zoo being preferred for storing the models.
+Please contact the Development Team for access;
 - The pre-trained model, e.g. ckpt files, should be downloaded and extracted under the `dataset` folder.
 Avoid overwriting with user-trained models;